Small and located in Northern Europe, Denmark. Its rich legacy started in the ninth century with the Vikings' arrival.

 Energy

-Denmark intends to get all of its electricity from renewable sources by 2030.
-Apart from tremendously increasing wind power, the country is considering several kinds of renewable energy, including solar and biogas.
+By 2030, Denmark wants all of its electricity to come from renewable sources.
+Apart from boosting wind energy, the country is also looking at solar and biogas.

 Transport